SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-Visitors.md

 Now, let's consider the users of the file system library want to extend it with their own operations.
 If the users have access to the classes, they may extend them just by adding methods to them.
-However, chances are users do not have access to the library classes.
-One way to open the library classes is to implement the visitor **protocol**: each library class will implement a generic `acceptVisitor: aVisitor`  method that will perform a re-dispatch on the argument giving information about the receiver.
+When this is not the case, one way to handle such situation is to implement the Visitor **protocol** based on double dispatch: each class implements a generic `acceptVisitor: aVisitor`  method that performs a re-dispatch on the argument giving information about the receiver.

 For example, when a `FileNode` receives the `acceptVisitor:` message, it will send the argument the message `visitFileNode:`, identifying itself as a file node.

 ```language=smalltalk